elizabeth-and-john/elizabeth-and-john.github.io/colombia.md

 title: Elizabeth and John
 ---

-# Bogotá, Colombia, 8 September 2018
+# Bogotá, Colombia &mdash; 8 September 2018

 ### Where to Stay